blaz-r/WS2812B_STM32F4/README.md

 **See my other repositories for L0, F1 and F3 port.**

 The example is implemented for STM32F4 line with TIM1 and DMA2.
 The DMA2 is necessary because only this DMA has access to the AHB1 bus where the GPIO peripheral is located.
-Project is made in Atollic TrueStudio but you can compile it with any ARM-GCC.
+Original project is made in Atollic TrueStudio but you can compile it with any ARM-GCC. *Blackpill version was converted to STM32CubeIDE*.
 It is possible to change the code to work based on other timer or STM F1, F2 or F4 line.
 This version is using STM HAL library.